Colour of red grapes – Modified Somers

 Which samples are best?

 Berry samples are likely to provide the most useful colour result for assessment of the ripeness of the fruit and can be used in conjunction with brix or baumé and pH to decide when to pick the fruit.
-Results will be expressed in mg/g.
+For grapes, anthocyanin results will be expressed in units of mg/g and phenolics results will be expressed in absorbance units (au)/g, and for wine, mg/L and au. for anthocyanin and phenolics results respectively.

-The assay can be performed on fresh or frozen red grape berry samples (min.
-200 berries) or homogenates.
-Tannin results are expressed as g/L epicatechin equivalents.
+The assay can be performed on fresh or frozen red grape berry samples (minimum of 200 grams of berries) or homogenates.
+Tannin results are expressed as g/L epicatechin equivalents for wine and mg/g for grapes.

-Note: Tannins are polymers composed of monomer subunits such as catechin and epicathechin.
+Note: Tannins are polymers composed of monomer subunits such as catechin and epicatechin.

 Grape maturity and YAN